 1) Are you aware of your physical limitations?

 One of the biggest risks associated with hot yoga is overstretching.
 In a heated environment, your muscles become more limber, making you more flexible as you move through the postures.
 Overextending your body increases your risk of pulling or straining a muscle and can even impact your tendons and ligaments.
-Before going into a hot yoga class, you should know how far your body can stretch and work within those parameters to prevent injury.
+Before taking a hot yoga class, you should know how far your body can stretch and work within those parameters to prevent injury.

 2) Do you have any health concerns?